littleosbook/littleosbook/output.md

 serial port, for example sending 2 results in a speed of `115200 / 2 = 57600`
 Hz.

-The divisor is a 16 bit number, but we can only send 8 bits at a time.
-Therefore, we must first send an instruction telling the serial port to first expect the highest 8 bits, then the lowest.
-This is done by sending `0x80` to the send line command port.
+The divisor is a 16 bit number but we can only send 8 bits at a time.
+We must therefore send an instruction telling the serial port to first expect the highest 8 bits, then the lowest 8 bits.
+This is done by sending `0x80` to the line command port.
 An example is shown below:

 ~~~ {.c}
     #include "io.h" /* io.h is implement in the section "Moving the cursor" */